 City Center.
-You’ll want to live in this neighborhood if you enjoy the college scene, an amazing public library, waking up to farm fresh produce at the nearby farmer’s market, or visiting the numerous live music venues where you will hear blues, zydeco, gypsy jazz, reggae, ska, Latin roots music, jam genre, and travelling vagabond bands.
+You’ll want to live in this neighborhood if you enjoy an amazing public library, waking up to farm fresh produce at the nearby farmer’s market, or visiting the numerous live music venues where you will hear blues, zydeco, gypsy jazz, reggae, ska, Latin roots music, jam genre, and travelling vagabond bands.

 Happy Hollow.
 Just east of downtown, Happy Hollow has two nice parks, lots of woods to explore, and a secret fishing hole.
 If you’re a lover of all things outdoors, this could be your Shangri-La.

 East Fayetteville.
-This enormous territory sits, unsurprisingly, east of central Fayetteville and includes dozens of creeks, lakes, nice parks, a couple of golf courses, and plenty of affordable rental homes and apartment complexes.
+This enormous territory sits, unsurprisingly, east of central Fayetteville and includes dozens of creeks, lakes, nice parks, a couple of golf courses, and plenty of rental homes and apartment complexes.
 Visit Lake Fayetteville on Sundays for the farmer’s market at the Botanical Garden.

 Baldwin.
 Live here if you want to live in the middle of farmland, wooded areas, secret hikes through meandering creeks and small lakes, as well as frequent visits to the nice, big Lake Sequoyah to the east.
 Look for houses to rent, as there are no apartments.